Перейти до вмісту

 Best practice: Start with showback.
 Build trust in the data.
 Move to chargeback when teams accept the numbers as accurate and fair.

-OpenCost is the CNCF sandbox project for Kubernetes cost monitoring.
+OpenCost is a CNCF project for Kubernetes cost monitoring.
 It provides a standard specification for measuring and allocating Kubernetes costs.

 Architecture: